 What does an interior designer bring to the table?

 An interior designer can create harmony in a setting by knowing the nuances of design and how choices enhance or detract from it.
 Whereas you may know elements of what you want, the Designer on Call can see the whole picture in terms of furniture scale, fabric selections, carpets and the minute details that take a design from good to great.
 The skilled design professional can tell you why one item may be more appealing than another, and can show how the subtleties of other elements in the space will work with new purchases.
 With the designer’s 3D vision, he or she can transform your wishes into reality, helping you avoid errors like buying the wrong piece or misjudging color or scale.

 Designers on Call are available at the Boston Design Center Monday through Friday from 10am to 4pm.
 They offer a low cost solution to interior design, beginning with a complimentary hour of consultation.
 After that, a capped individual hourly rate applies.
 Before you visit the BDC and meet with a Designer on Call, you should have a good idea of your design objectives.
 The more organized you are, the better.
 You may want to bring a folder or notebook with magazine clippings showing furnishings or styles that you like.
 You might bring paint chips (like the sample strips you find at a paint or DIY store) to show colors you like.
 It’s also good to have a floor plan (and photos) of the room you want help with.

 Bring your design inspirations to life with the help of a Designer on Call.
 Just ask to work with one when you arrive at the front desk of the Boston Design Center showrooms.

-This post is a sponsored collaboration between Boston Design Center and Boston magazine's advertising department.
+This is a paid partnership between Boston Design Center and Boston Magazine's City/Studio